GSA/digitalgov.gov/content/promo/promo_accessibility-guide.md

 name: 'Accessibility for Teams'

 # Keep it short — should be no longer than 10 words.
-summary: 'A guide to getting started today.'
+summary: 'A guide to making products more accessible for everyone.'

 # What URL are we pointing to?
 # Note: We add a ?dg to the end of the URL